Project

 Intelligence not so much dependent on brain size, but on connections.
 Ants are especially interesting (as already observed by Darwin).

-#54 Updated by didi about 7 years ago
+#54 Updated by didi over 7 years ago

 Linuxtage talk